lazaruslarue/react-router-barebones/README.md

 import Router from 'react-router/BrowserRouter' import { Link, Match, Miss } from 'react-router'

-import NoMatch from './NoMatch' import NavLink from './NavLink' import Topics from './Topics' import Nav from './Nav' import About from './About' import Home from './Home'
+import Home from './Home'
+import Other from './Other'
+import NoMatch from './NoMatch'

 const App = () => (
   <Router>